 Description

-The memorial stands by the roadside on the main road between Barrow-in-Furness and Gosforth (near Seascale) at the road junction leading to the coastal village of Ravenglass.
-It comprises a war cross of Lakeland granite, the shaft lozenge sectioned, which tapers into a rectangular plinth.
-That carries the inscription TO/ THE MEN OF/ MUNCASTER/ WHO FELL IN/THE GREAT WAR.
-Beneath is a laurel wreath carved in relief, the only example among Lutyens’ memorials of this type.
-There is a base of three broad, square, shallow steps.
-The memorial is set within a shallow, stone-walled, recess, with the names of the fallen from both world wars inscribed on blocks inset into the wall.
+The Muncaster War Memorial is located by the roadside on the main road between Barrow-in-Furness and Gosforth, near Seascale, at the junction leading to the coastal village of Ravenglass.
+It features a war cross made of Lakeland granite, with a lozenge-shaped shaft that tapers into a rectangular plinth.
+The plinth carries the inscription "TO THE MEN OF MUNCASTER WHO FELL IN THE GREAT WAR."
+Below the inscription is a laurel wreath carved in relief, which is the only example of this feature among memorials designed by Lutyens of this type.
+The memorial stands on a base of three broad, square, shallow steps.
+It is set within a shallow, stone-walled recess, where the names of the fallen from both world wars are inscribed on blocks that are inset into the wall.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.